Jan 01, 2020 02:27PM

 Stonecutters complements the more genteel, china-and-stemware atmosphere of Edgar’s, a restaurant reminiscent of another era, with dining areas tucked into graceful rooms on the castle’s first floor.
 In a nod to its past, Edgar’s still carries a prime rib entrée, Red’s Prime Rib, that’s been on the menu for over eighty-five years.

 Onward to the Belhurst Estate Winery and Gift Shop, opened in 2004.
-The shop offers award-winning selections from the area’s renowned wineries.
+The shop offers their own award-winning wines, beers, and hard cider.
 Tasting flights that pair wines with chocolates or cheese, and a craft beer flight that pairs selections with snacking favorites are a feature of the shop.
 Wine tours of the many Finger Lakes’ wineries, a popular activity for wedding parties, can also be arranged.
 Rounding out the on-property services is the Isabella Spa—Salon opened in 2010.
 Everything needed to relax, soothe, and beautify the body—pre- or post-wedding—can be had at Isabella’s.

 Carmen and marketing manager Carly Morabito both point to the “one-stop shop” experience in a beautiful setting as a major attraction for wedding parties, and they note the area amenities also add to Belhurst’s popularity.
 There are five near-by hotels, plus Belhurst’s sister property, White Springs Manor, that offer rooms at different price points to accommodate a variety of budgets.
 Geneva has a rich array of restaurants and bars, shopping and entertainment.
 The famed gorge and racing venue at Watkins Glen is an easy forty-minute drive south along Seneca Lake’s western shoreline.
 With all the pluses, it’s no wonder that, between May and October, Belhurst Castle averages five weddings every weekend, Friday through Sunday.
 Since September there have been over 1,000 wedding inquiries looking at 2021 dates.
 Only a fraction of the calls turn into reservations but, even with that, available openings more than a year out fill fast.